petarjonjic/Volunteer-Management-Software/README.md

 - `/diagrams/` — UML and business process diagrams

 ## 📈 Project Status
-- ✅ Software Requirements Specification (Phase 1)
+- ✅ Phase 1: Software Requirements Specification (following 830-1998 - IEEE Recommended Practice for Software Requirements Specifications)
-- ✅ Design Specification (Phase 2)
+- ✅ Phase 2: Design Specification (UML diagrams and architecture)
-- 🛠️ C# Desktop Application — in development (Phase 3)
+- 🛠️ Phase 3: C# Desktop Application (in development)

 ## 📄 License
 This project is licensed under the MIT License — see the [LICENSE](./LICENSE) file for details.